OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-07/README.md

 ## Web application architecture

 A typical web application might involve a pair of load-balanced web servers with a database backend.
-For our purposes, we'll skip the load balancer and use two of our three targets as [NGINX](https://www.nginx.com/) web servers.
+For our workshop purposes, we'll skip the load balancer and use two of our three targets as [NGINX](https://www.nginx.com/) web servers.
 The remaining target will be a [MongoDB](https://www.mongodb.com/) database server.